dmolony/Reporter/README.md

 # Reporter
-Display mainframe files in any format.
-This is intended to be used with the dm3270 terminal emulator, but for the moment it is being built as a standalone application.
+Display mainframe files in various formats.
+This is intended to be used with the dm3270 terminal emulator, but it is also being built as a standalone application.

 ### Documentation
 * [Project layout](resources/structure.md)